roytang/blog/content/post/2007/10/fear.md

 ### Comment by noems on 2007-11-21 19:46:27 +0000
 would that really make us feel safer? sometimes, we can't even be sure if the

-authorities have got the right group/person. or if they did,&#8230; its seldom
+authorities have got the right group/person. or if they did,...  its seldom

 that they can stop the next attack.